Last updated on August 1, 2020

-It is one of the biggest trading centers, for textiles, guns, glassware, paper, flour, railway cars etc.
+The city of Charminar is one of the biggest trading centers, for textiles, guns, glassware, paper, flour, railway cars, etc.

-Below Pictures are captured by the blog author
+Below are some of the images captured on a mobile, by the blog author P V Ariel

 The Muslim community in Hyderabad constitutes about 40% of the total population.
-In the whole of Andhra Pradesh State, Hyderabad has the largest Muslim population, their presence is felt strongly in the old city of Hyderabad.
+In the whole of Telangana State, Hyderabad has the largest Muslim population, their presence is felt strongly in the old city of Hyderabad.

 The headquarters of the Indian Railways’ South Central Railway is situated in Secunderabad.
 The oldest and largest railway station in the Twin Cities, the Secunderabad Railway Station, is in this city.
 Telugu, Hindi, Urdu, and English are the main languages of communication of the Hyderabad population.

 Though Hyderabad’s glory is at its highest peak there is a sad part too.
-The traffic system in this city is one of the worst; one can find a most terrible traffic system here in Hyderabad and Secunderabad.
+The traffic system in this city is one of the worst; one can find the most terrible traffic system here in Hyderabad and Secunderabad (Twin Cities).